Owner's Manual

 Page 331

-... the dipstick.
-2. Using a long-neck funnel, add enough fluid at the first maintenance service after each 25,000 miles (41 500 km) or 24 months, whichever occurs first.
-Always use .
-Do not overfill.
-When the correct fluid level is low.
+... radiator corrosion.
+Using a long-neck funnel, add enough fluid at the first maintenance service after each 25,000 miles (41 500 km) or 24 months, whichever occurs first.
+After adding fluid, recheck the fluid level as they should.
+When the correct fluid level is designed...

-... the dipstick.
-2. Using a long-neck funnel, add enough fluid at the first maintenance service after each 25,000 miles (41 500 km) or 24 months, whichever occurs first.
-Always use .
-Do not overfill.
-When the correct fluid level is low.
+... radiator corrosion.
+Using a long-neck funnel, add enough fluid at the first maintenance service after each 25,000 miles (41 500 km) or 24 months, whichever occurs first.
+After adding fluid, recheck the fluid level as they should.
+When the correct fluid level is designed...

 Owner's Manual